 Bursaries and financial aid

 Bursaries are available for students in financial need through the UW Graduate Studies Officer.
 These are restricted to full-time students who are Canadian Citizens or Permanent Residents.

 The Ontario Student Assistance Program (OSAP) provides various types of assistance based on financial need to eligible students.

 The Faculty of Applied Health Sciences also has an Emergency Loan Fund for graduate students experiencing short-term financial difficulties.

 The Provost's/Applied Health Sciences Graduate Incentive Fund Scholarship is a special fund designed to increase the pool of female candidates for faculty positions in Canada.

-Information on graduate birth and parental leave bursaries as well as day care bursaries are available through the Graduate Studies Office - Financial need funding site.
+Information on graduate birth and parental leave bursaries as well as day care bursaries are available through the Graduate Studies - Financial need funding site.

 Research Conference Travel Assistantships are available to defray travel costs for graduate students presenting their research at academic or professional conferences.

 Other university and external funding